lhcb/starterkit-lessons/self-guided-lessons/htcondor-more-options.md

 * `when_to_transfer_output`: specifies when output files should be transferred back.
 This has two possible values: `ON_EXIT` transfers files when the job ends on its own; and `ON_EXIT_OR_EVICT` will do this, as well as if the job is evicted from a machine.
 The latter option is useful for longer programs that have the capability to resume from where they exited.

-By default, these take the values:
+By default, these two options take the values:

 ```
 should_transfer_files = IF_NEEDED
 when_to_transfer_output = ON_EXIT
 ```

+* `transfer_output_remaps`: allows for files to be transferred back with different names or to a file path other than the job's initial working directory.
+This is particularly useful if you have a script with a fixed output file name, and you want to run many jobs without these files overwriting each other (see the next section for more on how to handle multiple jobs).

 ### Arguments